 While Schnoodles are not as mainstream as some other varieties of Doodle, they have a dedicated following and still boast high demand for puppies.

 How Big Do Schnoodles Get?

-The size of a Schnauzer Poodle Mix is determined by whether its Poodle parent was a standard, miniature, or toy and whether the Schnauzer in its heritage was of the standard or miniature variety.
+The size of a Schnauzer Poodle Mix is determined by whether its Poodle parent was a standard, miniature, or toy and whether the Schnauzer in its heritage was of the giant, standard, or miniature variety.
 On top of that, the gender of the puppy and the genetics of the parents play important factors as well.

 Schnoodle Dog Breed Coat & Grooming:

-The coat of a Peekapoo can be a single color or a mix of two or more colors, with the most popular being white, black, and brown.
+The coat of a Schnoodle can be a single color or a mix of two or more colors, with the most popular being white, black, and brown.
 Their fur can range anywhere from wiry like the Schnauzer to curly like the Poodle and usually is of medium length.

 How curly your dog’s fur is dictates how often they must be brushed.
 A minimum of brushing once per week is required for Schnoodles, with the ideal frequency being every other day if not every day for more curly-haired dogs.